XKnucklesX/Offit/README.md

 ---What is offit?---
 This is a addition to the wonderful to Bukkit made by Evilseph.
 The Main purpose or goal of this addition is to make it more configurable and make it easier turn certain parts off with things in this API.
+This project is forked by Nelsines to stop some problems but the lead dev and owner is XKnucklesX

 ---ChangeLog---